Nadia Batson: Competition history

 Nadia contested the 2007 International Soca Monarch held on February 16, 2007.
 She competed in the Groovy category with her song "Caribbean Girl", and in the Power category with her song "My Land" alongside Kees Dieffenthaller.
 She placed 2nd in the Power category behind Iwer George and 3rd in the Groovy category.
 Nadia was also a finalist in the 2012 and 2014 competition in the Power category.
 She also competed as a finalist at the 2015 Chutney Soca Monarch competition held on January 31, 2015.

 Career

 2014–15 Digicel Rising Stars

-On September 14, 2014, it was announced that Nadia Batson had joined the judges' panel for the eight season of Digicel Rising Stars Trinidad and Tobago with fellow new judge 1st Klase and returning judge Sheldon Ramgoolam.
+On September 14, 2014, it was announced that Nadia Batson had joined the judges' panel for the eighth season of Digicel Rising Stars Trinidad and Tobago with fellow new judge 1st Klase and returning judge Sheldon Ramgoolam.
 In the fall of 2015 in September, Nadia Batson's contract was renewed for the ninth season of Digicel Rising Stars T&T, to continue her job being a part of the judges' panel alongside new judges Neval Chatelal and Nigel Rojas.